On Courant and Pleijel theorems for sub-Riemannian Laplacians: Weyl law and heat kernel

 \subsection{Effect of changes of coordinates}

 ~\\ We follow \cite[second part of Appendix A.8.2]{CHT1}.
-The above nilpotentizations depend on the choice of privileged coordinates (we have made a specific choice in the main text) and on the measure $\widehat\mu^x$.
-But $\widehat{e}^x (t,0,0)$ does not depend on this choice due to \cite[third relation in (85)]{CHT}, which says that changing variables both in the operator and in the measure has no effect on the heat kernel.
-Indeed, when $\varphi$ is a diffeomorphism, we have
+The above nilpotentizations of the spectral function and of the heat kernel depend on the choice of privileged coordinates (we have made a specific choice in the main text) and on the measure $\widehat\mu_x$.
+We claim that diagonal values

-This is written in $M$ but also holds in the nilpotentized $\widehat{M}^x$.
-We will actually only use the particular case considered p.
-952, line -8 of Appendix A in \cite{CHT}, which reads